emmaC11/brick-by-brick/README.md

 ![image](https://github.com/emmaC11/brick-by-brick/assets/83119583/e67e3f42-e756-4e1a-a7ac-ea3d479cdbc1)
 ![image](https://github.com/emmaC11/brick-by-brick/assets/83119583/badf97f4-5f0e-4232-be31-6bbf09e87fd2)

->Originally this functionality was within the admin panel & deleting a product from the cart did not make changes to the backend model.
+> This functionality was within the admin panel in the previous version.

 **Error handling template**
 * I added templates for 400 & 500 errors.
-> Originally, I had attempted this but could not get it working.
+> Code was present in previous version but was not functional.

 **Validation Tools**
 * All pages now pass HTML validation tools, & I have no errors within my IDE with python linter.